ZalanLykos/qr-code-generator/Readme.md

 # QR Code Generator — QR Studio

-This is a **fancy, modern QR code generator** I made as one of my quick projects.
+This is a **modern QR code generator** I made as one of my quick projects.
-It’s just a single HTML file — open it and it works.
-No installs, no backend, no “npm install” headaches.

 ---